magao-x/MagAOX/README.md

 ToDo:
 - [ ] Investigate using appropriate environment variables to allow overriding these.
-- [ ] Investigate having the defines be passed in via make.
-E.g. `-DMAGAOX_path=/opt/MagAOX-DEV` will override, maybe we should just inherit from `local/config.mk`

-On install, symlinks are made for executables from `/usr/local/bin` to `/opt/MagAOX/bin`.
+On install, symlinks are made for utility executables from `/usr/local/bin` to `/opt/MagAOX/bin`.

 ## 5 Documentation